 Residents in London should invest in an Oyster card, which provides access to buses and metro for slightly cheaper rates.
 A single fare with an Oyster Card is £1.50 on the bus and a minimum of £2.40 on the underground.

 In some areas of the UK, buses are the only public transport and cost a minimum of £1.20.
-The cost varies depending on the city and the distance you are travelling.
+The cost varies depending on the city and the distance you are traveling.

 Owning a car is also expensive in the UK thanks to relatively high fuel costs.
 As of January 2019, the price per litre is around £1.20 for unleaded and £1.30 for diesel.

 The UK also has an extensive rail network.
-Train fares can be high although monthly passes are much more cost effective.
-If you are making one-off journeys and know the dates you are travelling booking two or three weeks in advance using websites such as thetrainline can save you an average of 43% per journey.
+Train fares can be high although monthly passes are much more cost-effective.
+If you are making one-off journeys and know the dates you are traveling booking two or three weeks in advance using websites such as thetrainline can save you an average of 43% per journey.

 Cost of British food

 The UK has a string of supermarket chains that can be affordable if you shop in the right places.
 Lidl and Aldi stock a variety of quality products at reasonably low prices for budget shoppers whilst at the other end of the scale, Waitrose and Sainsbury cater towards the higher end of the market.

 There are also middle of the range supermarkets such as Tesco, Asda, and Morrisons which often have good deals.
 The weakened pound and higher import costs due to Brexit have resulted in prices of some foods rising dramatically.

 The average weekly shopping bill is estimated to be around £60 in the UK for two people, although expats can expect to reduce grocery shopping to around £45–£50 in the budget stores.
 To get the latest average prices for staple products, check out this website.

 Expats residing in the UK are eligible to send your children to state schools is England free of charge.
 The only costs are for uniforms, dinners, and extra-curricular books that are not offered by the UK education system.